Effect-TS/data/docs/modules/RedBlackTree.ts.md

 ## findFirst

-Finds the value in the tree associated with the specified key, if it exists.
+Finds the first value in the tree associated with the specified key, if it exists.

 **Signature**